Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The platform ABI governs details of how exactly machine code executes on each architecture: how a compiler translates calling a C function like [`PyDict_GetItemRef`](https://docs.python.org/3/c-api/dict.html#c.PyDict_GetItemRef) into a concrete set of machine code that sets CPU registers and other platform-specific details per the specification of whatever platform the code ultimately runs on.

 A platform ABI determines things like the exact way machine code needs to pass arguments to a function.
-For example, on the [`x86_64`](https://wiki.osdev.org/System_V_ABI#x86-64) architecture, only the first six non-floating-point arguments of a function are passed via registers, the remaining arguments are passed via the stack.
+For example, on the [System V ABI](https://wiki.osdev.org/System_V_ABI) used by Linux and MacOS on the [`x86_64`](https://wiki.osdev.org/System_V_ABI#x86-64) architecture, only the first six non-floating-point arguments of a function are passed via registers, the remaining arguments are passed via the stack.
+The [Windows x64 calling convention](https://learn.microsoft.com/en-us/cpp/build/x64-calling-convention) on the same CPU passes only the first four arguments in registers.

 Normally, developers do not need to worry about details like this: compilers automatically generate machine code appropriate for whatever platform ABI a developer wants to target.
 However, it _is_ important to know that the underlying platform — the combination of operating system and CPU architecture — has its own unique ABI, and that code compiled for one platform ABI is completely unusable on another platform ABI.
 This fact determines much of the design of the [binary wheel distribution format](https://packaging.python.org/en/latest/specifications/binary-distribution-format/), which we'll discuss in more detail below.